Simcoe-Signout/Simcoe-Signout-Grafana/README.md

 # Simcoe-Signout-Grafana
-A collection of SQL queries that are used throughout the stats.simcoesignout.com Grafana website
+A collection of SQL queries that are used throughout the stats.simcoesignout.com Grafana website.